 Where can I get the best solar battery?

 Palmetto has been helping thousands of homeowners across the US access clean solar energy for more than a decade.
 Our end-to-end solutions promise results that you can track, and savings you can count on.
 With many years of experience designing solar power systems that include battery storage to maximize your savings, we have the knowledge needed to precisely determine which battery option will work best for you.

 If you're considering adding solar battery storage to your home, visit the Free Solar Savings Estimator which will automatically forecast your future savings if you decide to go solar — based on your current utility bill, the specific programs and incentives that are in your area, and other factors.
-We even take into account variables like the Solar Investment Tax Credit, and how much that tax credit can save you if you add solar storage to your overall home solar plan.
+We even take into account variables like the Residential Clean Energy Credit, and how much that tax credit can save you if you add solar storage to your overall home solar plan.
 Getting your free estimate is the easiest way to compare solar storage options, and get the best solar batteries for your home, so we look forward to helping you get started on a journey towards energy independence.